© 2023 Rentokil Initial plc and subject to the conditions in the legal statement

 Transport plays an essential role in the economy for moving people and goods.
-Lockdowns in many countries around the world have resulted in drastic reductions in economic activity and the use of all types of vehicle for work, public transport, aviation, vehicles delivering goods and also private vehicles.
-As countries implement measures to return-to-normal activities and get their economies moving again, making vehicles and transportation safe is a major priority.
+Covid caused drastic reductions in economic activity and the use of all types of vehicles for work, public transport, aviation, delivering goods and private vehicles.

-Ensuring the safety of transport hubs and vehicles for drivers, other employees and passengers presents a number of challenges.
+Ensuring the safety of transport hubs and vehicles for drivers, other employees and passengers presents several challenges.
 Many people work in essential services and businesses and rely on public transport to get to work.
-Everyone has followed isolation measures and has had to change behaviour to reduce the risk of infection.
-Now people returning to work will be anxious about going back to using public transport or using work vehicles because of the difficulty of maintaining social distancing and the constant risk of infection.

-Every type of vehicle carrying or being used by more than one person or carrying goods should be disinfected to break the chain of virus transmission.
-These include work vehicles (couriers, trucks and vans etc.), buses and trams, underground and overground trains, aircraft and ferries
+Every type of vehicle carrying or being used by more than one person or carrying goods should be disinfected to protect staff and passengers and mitigate the spread of germs.
+These include work vehicles (couriers, trucks and vans etc.), buses and trams, underground and overground trains, aircraft and ferries.

 The length of time that particles remain viable on surfaces is enough for other people to be at risk of infection from touching these surfaces, both from travelling in vehicles or from goods transported over relatively short journeys.